-5.4.3.1 AHCAL geometry and simulation
+5.4.3.1 AHCAL GEOMETRY AND SIMULATION

-The AHCAL will consist of 40 sensitive and absorber layers, and the total thickness is about 100 cm.
-The AHCAL barrel consists of 32 super modules, each super module consists of 40 layers (Figure 5.21 shows the AHCAL structure).
-Figure 5.22 shows the single layer structure of AHCAL.
-The scintillator tiles wrapped by reflective foil are used as sensitive medium, interleaved with stainless steel absorber.
-The thickness of active layer including the scintillator and electronics is about $4 \sim 5$ mm.
+- The AHCAL will consist of 40 sensitive and absorber layers, and the total thickness is - about 100 cm.
+The AHCAL barrel consists of 32 super modules, each super module con- - sists of 40 layers (Figure 5.29 shows the AHCAL structure).
+Figure 5.30 shows the single - 7 layer structure of AHCAL.
+The scintillator tiles wrapped by reflective foil are used as - sensitive medium, interleaved with stainless steel absorber.
+The thickness of active layer - ${9}$ including the scintillator and electronics is about $4\sim5$ mm.
+Assuming the scintillator - cell size of 3×3 cm2, the total readout channels for AHCAL is about 4×10^6 .

-Figure 5.21: The layout of AHCAL barrel (left plot) and endcap regions (right plot), the middle plot shows a super module of AHCAL.
-The total thickness of AHCAL is about 100cm.
+Figure 5.29: The layout of AHCAL barrel (left plot) and endcap regions (right plot), the middle plot shows a super module of AHCAL.
+The total thickness of AHCAL is about 100 cm.
 The AHCAL barrel consists of 32 super modules, each with 40 layers.

-Figure 5.22: Cross-sectional view of a single layer of AHCAL with stainless steel absorber.
-The thickness of active layer including scintillator and readout electronics is about 5mm.
+Figure 5.30: Cross-sectional view of a single layer of AHCAL with stainless steel absorber.
+The thickness of active layer including scintillator and readout electronics is about 5 mm.

-The structure of scintillator tiles is shown in Figure 5.23.
+The structure of scintillator tiles is shown in Figure 5.31.
 A dome-shaped cavity was processed in the center of the bottom surface of each tile by injection molding technology.
-The diameter and height of the cavity [19] are 6mm, 1.5mm, respectively, as shown in
+The diameter and height of the cavity [19] are 6 mm, 1.5 mm, respectively, as shown in Figure 5.31 (right).
+The "SiPM-on-Tile" design has advantage to mount SiPMs on PCB so that automated mass assembly of all components can be achieved.

-Figure 5.23 (right).
 Good response uniformity and low dead area will be achieved by the design of the cavity.
 More optimizations of the cavity structure will be done by GEANT4 simulation.